Site map

 From 2012 to 2019, there was a change of direction.
 Two existing buildings, The Dower House and

-Lutyens’ Ladygrove were converted into sixteen new expensive apartments, and two ‘high-end’
+Lutyens’ Ladygrove were converted into eleven new expensive apartments, and two ‘high-end’

-detached homes were built at Back Lane and Crunnells Green
+detached homes were built at Back Lane and Crunnells Green.
+(Two bungalows appear to have been

 From 2020 to 2025 thirty-two new homes were built, most were detached, most were ‘high-end’.